This post may contain affiliate links. Please see my disclosure policy for details.

 16. Check in to the Arden Hotel for the night

-If you’re looking for a place to rest your head for the night after sightseeing or watching a show then The Arden Hotel is the perfect choice.
+If you’re looking for a place to rest your head for the night after sightseeing or watching a show then The Arden Hotel is a perfect choice.

 If you’re after another spot for dinner or pre-theatre dining they’ve recently reopened their No 44 Waterside Brasserie with some delectable dining choices and a Champagne Bar.
 It’s only over the road from the theatre!

-To see a full review of The Arden Hotel, you can read about my experience here.
+To see a full review of The Arden Hotel, you can read about my experience and review here.

 17. Visit Anne Hathaway’s Tea Rooms